gems-uff/refactoring-merge/README.md

 --refminer_path = local path where RefactoringMiner was installed.

+--log = optional boolean parameter indicating to print the execution log.

 ### Building the Dataset

 To build the dataset for the application of the data mining technique (extraction of association rules) just run the script "extract_merge_commits_score.py":